 As mentioned, buying SSB units is not like investing in the stock market.
-It is rather a slowly but steadily transaction in order to get a little more thank your bucks.
+It is rather a slow but steady transaction in order to get a little more thank your bucks.
 That is why it comes with almost no risk at all.

 On another page, the very current SSB interest rate is at a satisfactory level as the highest it struck was only up to 1.76% average of returns per annum over the span of 10 years.
 In addition, other zero-risk investment vehicle alternatives, such as own savings accounts and fixed deposits – their interest rates are still looking fine.
 Some banks have stepped up the interest rates for savings accounts.
 Whilst for fixed deposits, one can find a 2% p.a. returns on cruise control.

 #4 SSB Returns

 Presented by Seedly Reads, up until Mar.
 2, 2020, the average p.a. return value is 1.63%.
 While this may seem low for some people, bear in mind that it has increased by 0.17% from 1.46% only, ten years ago.

 For an instant, say that you are up to invest $1000 in SSB and kept it in the account for the 10 years we counted – the interest rate that will be added to your investment is the current rate on effect, which is 1.63%, making it to a total of $163 of what you are getting.

 With that said, Singaporean Savings Bond is a good choice to partake if you would like to have a low-risk investment plan.
 In our opinion, buying SSB would be a good option if, in your current savings, you have $10,000 or less.
 Or, this could be a feasible recourse for someone who just wants to stash their savings in a place for a few years.